 - At the Canadian airport if you depart from a major airport with US preclearance customs facilities, meaning you need to arrive much earlier

-- At the US airport otherwise, meaning you waste time and get to your destination later
+- At the US airport otherwise, meaning you waste time after landing and get to your destination later

 In both those cases, flying from Canada to the US means an extra line to wait in to go through US customs.
 Then, when returning, you’ll have to wait in line to go through Canadian customs at the airport instead of heading straight home.

 (Unless, of course, you’re a savvy traveler that has a NEXUS membership and never waits in line at US or Canadian customs!)

 Most people tend to find going through customs by land a lot simpler and smoother.

 4. Easier drive to the airport